akmail/monitor_pi_net/README.md

 **-o, --template**
 HTML template to be used for the report generation.
 Only file name needs to be specified. it has to be located under `/var/lib/monitor_pi_net/`.

-**(hosts) (cannot be empty)**
-List of hosts or IP addresses to check separated by blank without any option name.
-If no hosts are specified, the monitoring script terminated immediately.

 **-h, --help**
 shows information about allowed command line parameters, doesn't start any monioring.

+**{hosts}**
+List of hosts or IP addresses to check, separated by blank - without any option name.
+If no hosts are specified, the monitoring script terminates immediately.

-Example of batch mode execution (doesn't terminate, use `nohup ... ` for background execution):
+Here an example of batch mode execution (it doesn't terminate, but keeps monitoring in a loop, use `nohup ... &` for background execution):

-    /usr/bin/monitor_pi_net.sh -c=2 -i=4 --timeout=6 --cycle=60 google.com youtube.com
+    /usr/bin/monitor_pi_net.sh -c=2 -i=4 --timeout=6 --cycle=60 google.com 192.168.1.1
     /usr/bin/monitor_pi_net.sh --template=/var/lib/monitor_pi_net/index.tmpl google.com youtube.com

 HTML OUTPUT